fandres51/fandres51/README.md

 Hi 👋,
 I'm a Software Eng from Quito, Ecuador, graduated from Escuela Politécnica Nacional in 2022.
-I'm 27 y/o.

 Currently, I'm working on different kinds of projects, so you can check my portfolio here:
 - 🕸️ [Web](https://github.com/stars/fandres51/lists/web)